CommunityToolkit/MVVM-Samples/docs/mvvm/MigratingFromMvvmLight.md

 There is no direct replacement for the `IsInDesignMode` property and any code using this should be altered or removed.

+The reason for the omission from the MVVM Toolkit is that the `IsInDesignMode` property exposed platform-specific implementations.
+The MVVM Toolkit has been designed to be platform agnostic.

 ```csharp
 // MvvmLight
 var isInDesignMode = this.IsInDesignMode;